MaansenV/ECS2DTest/DOCUMENTATION.md

     public EntitiesReferenceAuthoring entityReference;
     public GameObject prefabToSpawn;

-    void Start()
-    {
-        // Example: Spawning entities and storing their references for quick access
-        // (Assuming you have converted the prefab to an entity first) }
+    // Use entityReference to interact with the ECS entity mapped to this GameObject.
 }
 ```

+---

 ## System Execution Order

 The ECS systems run automatically in the Unity ECS loop:
 1. `SpriteAnimationSystem` updates the active frame based on delta time.
+2. `SpriteTransformSyncSystem` syncs transform matrices.
-2. `SpriteCullingSystem` checks bounds against the main camera.
+3. `SpriteCullingSystem` checks bounds against the main camera.
-3. `SpriteSystem` batches and draws the visible sprites using `Graphics.DrawMeshInstancedIndirect`.
+4. `SpriteSystem` batches and draws the visible sprites using `Graphics.DrawMeshInstancedIndirect`.